 There is something very special in visiting Gettysburg, the site of the most devastating battle of the Civil War and American history in general.
 You can learn all about that historic event through a diorama there and a show depicting the battle.
 Visit the Cemetery Ridge, where Abraham Lincoln delivered his most famous speech, the Gettysburg Address.
 This is the place that pretty much defined the United States.

 Extra tips for visiting Washington DC

 – There are three different airports that service the area.
 Only Reagan National Airport offers metro service.
 Dulles International Airport and Baltimore Washington International Airport both will require a taxi or using a ride service such as Uber.
-We advise against renting a car as parking in DC is limited and expensive.
+We advise against renting a car, since parking in DC is limited and expensive.

 – With Washington DC being the capital of the US, do not be surprised to see a presidential motorcade at some point.
 Traffic can get very congested due to this.
 Traffic is also bad during rush hour, so plan your trip accordingly.

 – Metro is the best way to get around DC, and one day passes with unlimited rides are available.
 Metro is paperless now, so you will have to buy a SmartTrip card.
 These can be purchased at all Metrorail stations.

 – Make your trip to Washington DC even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Washington DC or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!

 If you have any other propositions for this One Day in Washington D.C. itinerary feel free to share it in the comments below!